-To apply for a grant, you will need to fill out an application and provide documentation of your financial need.
-The government will then review your application and determine if you qualify for the grant.
+To apply for a grant, you will need to fill out an application and provide documentation of your financial requirements.
+The government will then review your inquiry and determine if you qualify for a grant.
 If you do, the government will award you the grant money, which you can use to pay for addiction treatment.

 There are also many private foundations that offer grants to help people pay for addiction treatment.
 To find out if you qualify for a grant from a private foundation, you will need to contact the foundation directly.

-If you have a good credit score, you may be able to get a low-interest credit card to help you pay for addiction treatment.
-This can be a good option if you do not have the money to pay for treatment upfront and you are able to make monthly payments on the credit card.
+If you have a good credit score, you may be able to obtain a low-interest credit card to help you pay for addiction treatment.
+This can be a great option if you do not have the money to pay for treatment upfront and are able to make monthly payments on a credit card.

 Be sure to shop around for the best interest rate and terms before you apply for a credit card.
 You should also make sure that you will be able to make the monthly payments on time.